 Location: IASH Conference Room in the Library

-This roundtable will explore how we as instructors address difficult or controversial topics in the classroom.
+This roundtable explored how we as instructors address difficult or controversial topics in the classroom.
 Possible topics include current events, race, class, poverty, privilege or any other potentially sensitive issue that could arise in the classroom, be it part of the planned curriculum or unplanned.
-Facilitated by Faculty Engagement Associate Jessica Arends, this roundtable is open to instructors from all disciplines and will be especially relevant for those teaching or planning to teach discussion-based or community-engaged courses.
-This luncheon is free.
-Register today to reserve your seat and meal as spots are filling up.
-Contact Jessica with any questions: firstname.lastname@example.org.
+Facilitated by Faculty Engagement Associate Jessica Arends, this roundtable was open to instructors from all disciplines and was especially relevant for those teaching or planning to teach discussion-based or community-engaged courses.